Sutton, London: Governance

 Sutton came within the area of the Metropolitan Police District in 1840.
 The parish of Sutton adopted the Local Government Act 1858 in 1882 and a local board was formed to govern the area.
 The Local Government Act 1894 reformed it as Sutton Urban District.

 In 1928 the area of the urban district was expanded to include the parish of Cheam, and renamed Sutton and Cheam.
-The town became a municipal borough in 1934, and the civil parishes were merged in 1949.
+The town became a municipal borough in 1934, and the civil parishes were merged on 1 April 1949.
+At the 1931 census (the last before the abolition of the parish), Sotton had a population of 27,989.
 The municipal borough was abolished in 1965 and its former area became part of the London Borough of Sutton in Greater London.

 For Westminster elections, Sutton is part of the Sutton and Cheam constituency, formed in 1945.
 The Member of Parliament is Luke Taylor, of the Liberal Democrats, and has been since the 2024 General Election.

-On a local level, the London Borough of Sutton Council has been run by a Liberal Democrat majority since 1990.
+On a local level, the Sutton London Borough Council has been run by a Liberal Democrat majority since 1990.
+Sutton is divided between four wards: Sutton Central, Sutton North, Sutton South and Sutton West & East Cheam.